jasonjewik/ign-code-foo-2020/README.md

 # ign-code-foo-2020

-### Instructions
+### Instructions for LOZ Quests
 1. Download and unzip or clone this repository.
-2. Create a virtual environment with Python 3, then run `pip install -r requirements.txt` in the project's root directory.
+2. Create a virtual environment with Python 3, then run `pip install -r requirements.txt` in the `loz_quests` folder.s
 3. Run the program using `py quest_optimizer.py -f [FILENAME]` or `python3 quest_optimizer.py -f [FILENAME]`, depending on your OS.
 	* [FILENAME] is the relative path to the CSV file to use.
-For example, to run this program on the sample data provided by IGN, FILENAME would be `quests.csv`.
+For example, to run this program on the sample data provided by IGN, FILENAME would be `data\quests.csv`.
 4. The results will be printed to the command line.

 #### Example for Windows: